Roboy/roboy_dialog/docs/developer_manual/1_Tutorials.rst

         input = inputDevices.get(uuid);
     }

-As you can see if there is no inputdevice with respective uuid.
-"ConversationManager.spawnConversation(uuid)" is used.
+As you can see if there is no inputdevice with respective uuid. ``ConversationManager.spawnConversation(uuid)`` is used.
 It magically creates the inputDevice (as well as the Conversation and the magical stuff that you do not need to worry about)

-Finally add another interface namely "CleanUp" and add its "cleanup()" method.
+Finally add another interface namely ``CleanUp`` and add its ``cleanup()`` method.
 ::
     // inside MySocialMediaInput.java